 Hi, my name’s James, but everyone calls me Kenny.
-I’m thirty-two years old, live in Thrapston, and I’ve worked as a freelance photographer since 2001.
-I love my job almost as much as I love my wife, sons and Newcastle United.
+I’m thirty-three years old, live in Northamptonshire, and I’ve worked as a freelance photographer since 2001.
+I love my job almost as much as I love my wife, two sons and Newcastle United.

-I’ve been lucky enough to shoot photographic assignments in almost fifty countries- I’ve worked everywhere from a radioactive ghost town in Ukraine to the rooftop of a Dubai skyscraper.
+I’ve been lucky enough to shoot photographic assignments in over fifty countries.
+I’ve shot everywhere from a radioactive ghost town in Ukraine to the rooftop of the world’s tallest building.
 While on commissions, I’ve hung out of a heli above the Canadian Rockies, dived the depths of the Caribbean and been arrested on suspicion of spying by Tunisia’s secret police (long story).

-Over the years, I’ve practised many styles of photography, but these days I tend to stick to what I’m best at- portraiture.
+Over the years, I’ve practised many types of photography, but these days I tend to stick to what I’m best at and enjoy the most- shooting people or cars.
 Before you ask, I only work with commercial or editorial clients, so I’m afraid that I’m not the person to contact if you are looking to get some portraits of your kids or pet Chiuahua.

-My clients hail from a wide range of industries- from banks, oil companies and airlines, to education sponsors, social housing organisations and charities.
+My clients hail from a wide range of industries- from banks, oil companies and airlines, to universities, car manufacturers and charities.